Beechworth Victoria

 Boats mooring at Moyne river at Port Fairy, Australia

-Of course, you cannot visit Port Fairy without going to the beautiful beaches.
+Of course, you cannot visit without going to the beautiful beaches.
 Although known for being a windy location, on a good day, Port Fairy’s East Beach is arguably one of the best along the coast and most family-friendly.
 Popular for holidaymakers in Summer, it makes for a great place to spend your day swimming and playing some beach cricket.
 South Beach (or Pea Soup to the locals) is a great spot for a protected swim and some snorkelling – Pea Soup is not patrolled.

 Where to stay in Port Fairy